Black Triangle (region): Exploitation

 The general area is historically known for its natural resources and mineral deposits, and had traditional glass, ceramics, and textiles industries.
-The Ore Mountains (Erzgebirge / Krušné hory) between Saxony and Bohemia have been the scene of multiple Berggeschrei ("silver rushes") over centuries, the first in 1168.
+The Ore Mountains between Saxony and Bohemia have been the scene of multiple Berggeschrei ("silver rushes") over centuries, the first in 1168.
 From that discovery at Christiansdorf (part of the Freiberg Mining Field), mining was carried out uninterruptedly in the Ore Mountains until 1990.
 Amongst the raw materials mined over the course of centuries were ores of the metals silver, tin, zinc, cobalt, nickel, copper and lead; anthracite and uranium were also extracted into the 20th century and were engines for the economic development of Saxony.

 The pace of mineral exploitation rose dramatically in the 20th century.
 In late 1942, under wartime German control, the Czech town of Most began output of Ersatz fuel synthesized from brown coal at the "Sudetenländische Treibstoffwerke AG (STW) Maltheuren plant", operating with forced labor.
 The town was repeatedly bombed during the Oil Campaign of World War II.

 After the war, with Soviet domination of the area, Moscow ordered the industrial development of the North Bohemian Basin on a grand scale.
-The installation of chemical plants, steel factories and refineries required vast amounts of energy; the energy came from burning dirty and inexpensive lignite (brown coal) from local strip mines.
-As one example of the impact, in 1964 the Most Coal Company (Mostecká uhelná/ MUS) began the demolition of the entire medieval Old Town of Most to make room for the expanding lignite mines.
+The installation of chemical plants, steel factories and refineries required vast amounts of energy; the energy came from burning dirty and inexpensive lignite from local strip mines.
+As one example of the impact, in 1964 the Mostecká uhelná Company began the demolition of the entire medieval Old Town of Most to make room for the expanding lignite mines.
 The inhabitants were given two options: move into the new housing projects, or leave town.

 Similar developments took place throughout the Black Triangle.
 Much of the energy produced was exported to western Europe in exchange for hard currency.
 The Czech town of Jáchymov was the site of an "infamous" uranium mine, while the largest concentration of uranium mines in all of Europe stood nearby in East Germany.
 They were operated as a military secret and "in the prevailing spirit of Soviet gigantism" by SDAG Wismut to feed the Soviet atomic bomb project.

 The net result of industrial activity in the Triangle were huge quantities of particulate emissions, heavy metals, sulfur dioxides and nitrogen oxides which largely destroyed adjacent forests of the Jizera Mountains with acid rain, and measurable impact on health and life expectancy.